cookyt/DiceRoller/README.md

 indicate a command shell.
 It is also possible to compile the app as an Eclipse project using the ADT plugin for Eclipse.
-This README will not go over the process for compiling with Eclipse, but for more information visit the official android documentation pages on building android apps[On the command line][cmdbuild], [from Eclipse][eclipsebuild], and [signing apps][sign].
+This README will not go over the process for compiling with Eclipse, but for more information visit the official android documentation pages on building android apps [on the command line][cmdbuild], [from Eclipse][eclipsebuild], and [signing apps][sign].

 ### 1. Set up your environment